 - Reserve for insurance payments/ guarantees

-- A pharma company spends a good amount on research and development on new medicines and cure for diseases.
+- A pharma company spends the right amount on research and development on new medicines and cures for diseases.
 They would like to maintain a healthy balance sheet for research purposes.
 Thus, the Company may decide to appropriate a portion of retained earnings for this purpose such that the shareholders cannot withdraw all the profits.
-This will ensure the Company will be able to fund its research and development programs without facing liquidity/ funding crunch.
+It will ensure the Company will be able to fund its research and development programs without facing liquidity/ funding crunch.

 - A real estate company which is in the business of building residential and office spaces requires to purchase land and build the property.
-Thus, it can appropriate a portion for the purchase of such lands and may use the amount as and when the Company feels a good opportunity.
+Thus, it can appropriate a portion for the purchase of such lands and may use the amount as and when the Company feels an excellent opportunity.

 Let us see how the appropriate retained earnings are recorded in the financial statements.
-Recording do not involve setting aside cash but only two different entries are made i.e. appropriate retained earnings and unappropriated retained earnings.
+The recording does not involve setting aside cash, but only two different entries are made i.e., relevant retained earnings and unappropriated retained earnings.